qjebbs/go-sqlf/readme.md

 |                | Join from index 3 to 6                | #join('#argDollar', ',', 3, 6) |

 Note:
-  - #c1 is equivalent to #c(1), which is a special syntax to call preprocessing functions when a number is the only argument.
+  - #c1 is equivalent to #c(1), which is a special syntax to call preprocessing functions when an integer (usually an index) is the only argument.
   - Expressions in the #join template are functions, not function calls.

 You can register custom preprocessing functions to the build context.